vickychijwani/quickwiki/README.md

 Features
 --------

-For anyone who needs a list of features as text:

  - Preview articles in ANY language, on ANY wiki across the Internet
  - Fullscreen wiki-browsing, for times when you're deep down a rabbit hole
  - Minimize preview window to remove clutter without losing your position in the previewed article